 MACH architecture is the gateway to connecting emerging technologies in retail with existing systems to deliver embedded commerce experiences.
 Apart from enabling fast time-to-market for new customer touchpoints, MACH can help standardize data, content, and overall logic flows across all channels (including in-store experiences) to achieve consistent on-brand CX.

 For example, you can connect via an API to deliver AI-driven personalization online and, at the same time, ensure that all the online content, product data, and customer behavior insights are shared with your existing infrastructure.
-Learn more about Episerver for ecommerce development.
+Learn more about Optimizely for ecommerce development.

 5. Improve Infrastructure Scalability